This job skills list may be helpful to you in a number of ways

 Because of this my employer always gave me difficult cases including most brain injury clients.”

 Employers love to see this type of very specific evidence of skills being used in previous roles.
-You could even put one of these examples in your job application covering letter.
+You could even put one of these examples in your job application cover letter which I always recommend with all applications.

 Writing a job application cover letter can often be more important then your resume or CV writing.